ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

 <div class="admonition note" markdown>
 <p class="admonition-title">Guest Contributor</p>

-Please welcome Justin as a first-time guest contributor!
-Justin Ehrenhofer is the president of MAGIC Grants, a nonprofit which supports public cryptocurrency infrastructure and promotes privacy, and operates as Privacy Guides' [fiscal host](privacy-guides-partners-with-magic-grants-501-c-3.md).
+Please welcome Justin Ehrenhofer as a first-time guest contributor!
+Justin is the president of MAGIC Grants, a nonprofit which supports public cryptocurrency infrastructure and promotes privacy, and operates as Privacy Guides' [fiscal host](privacy-guides-partners-with-magic-grants-501-c-3.md).
 Privacy Guides does not publish guest posts in exchange for compensation, and this tutorial was independently edited and fact-checked by our editorial team prior to publication.

 </div>

 This guide assumes that you are using TrueNAS for the first time.
 TrueNAS is an open-source operating system that is meant to function primarily as a NAS, and it supports running arbitrary Docker apps.
-[MAGIC Grants](https://magicgrants.org) spent the last few months making dedicated apps on the TrueNAS store to make this setup process simpler than staarting from scratch.
+[MAGIC Grants](https://magicgrants.org) spent the last few months making dedicated apps on the TrueNAS store to make this setup process simpler than starting from scratch.

 ## Advantages of Running Your Own Node

-Monero is a cryptocurrency with strong privacy properties by default, and it is the only cryptocurrency [recommended](https://www.privacyguides.org/en/cryptocurrency/#monero) by Privacy Guides.
+Monero is a cryptocurrency with strong privacy properties by default, and it is the only cryptocurrency currently [recommended](https://www.privacyguides.org/en/cryptocurrency/#monero) by Privacy Guides.

 Despite Monero's privacy protections, your wallet needs to communicate with the rest of the Monero network.
-There are two main options: 1) connecting to someone else's node, or 2) connecting to your own node.
+There are two main options:

+1. Connecting to someone else's node; or
+2. Connecting to your own node.

 By connecting to your own node, you do not need to reveal when you are using your wallet and what transactions you send to the node operator.

-By following this guide, your transaction broadcasts will be protected with the Tor and/or I2P networks.
+By following this guide, your transaction broadcasts will be protected with the Tor and/or I2P [networks](https://www.privacyguides.org/en/alternative-networks/).

 In short, if you *can* run your own node, you *should* run your own node.

 ## Hardware/Software Recommendations

-It's possible to undercut these recommendations, but please don't do that to yourself.

 * A spare machine (e.g., an old desktop computer) with:
     * One or more SSDs with >100 GB of free space